Galilean moons: Determination of longitude

 Galileo's discovery had practical applications.
 Safe navigation required accurately determining a ship's position at sea.
 While latitude could be measured well enough by local astronomical observations, determining longitude required knowledge of the time of each observation synchronized to the time at a reference longitude.
-The longitude problem was so important that large prizes were offered for its solution at various times by Spain, Holland and Britain.
+The longitude problem was so important that large prizes were offered for its solution at various times by Spain, The Netherlands, and The United Kingdom.

 Galileo proposed determining longitude based on the timing of the orbits of the Galilean moons.
 The times of the eclipses of the moons could be precisely calculated in advance and compared with local observations on land or on ship to determine the local time and hence longitude.
 Galileo applied in 1616 for the Spanish prize of 6,000 gold ducats with a lifetime pension of 2,000 a year, and almost two decades later for the Dutch prize, but by then he was under house arrest for possible heresy.

 The main problem with the Jovian moon technique was that it was difficult to observe the Galilean moons through a telescope on a moving ship, a problem that Galileo tried to solve with the invention of the celatone.
 Others suggested improvements, but without success.

-Land mapping surveys had same problem determining longitude, though with less severe observational conditions.
+Land mapping surveys had the same problem determining longitude, though with less severe observational conditions.
 The method proved practical and was used by Giovanni Domenico Cassini and Jean Picard to re-map France.